patilpushkarp/twitter-brand/README.md

-# twitter-brand
+# Understanding brands with Twitter data

-Project for analyzing brands with Twitter data
+Project for analyzing brands with Twitter data.